 Till this date, meditating at night makes me wary.
-So, I only use nights to relax and drift into sleep, and focus more on meditating in the morning where there’s more white noise and it is believed that energies are more clean and positive in the early parts of the day.
+So, I focus more on meditating in the morning when there’s more white noise and it is believed that energies are more clean and positive in the early parts of the day.

 TIP #5 – There maybe physical experiences during meditation, such as tingling and feeling hot/cold sensations throughout the body.
 My opinion is that don’t think too much of it.